evg656e/qmlpragmalibrary-webpack-plugin/README.md

 # QmlPragmaLibrary Webpack Plugin

-Adds a `.pragma library` declaration the beginning of a file as mentioned in [Defining JavaScript Resources In QML](http://doc.qt.io/qt-5/qtqml-javascript-resources.html#shared-javascript-resources-libraries).
+Adds a `.pragma library` declaration at the beginning of a file as mentioned in [Defining JavaScript Resources In QML](http://doc.qt.io/qt-5/qtqml-javascript-resources.html#shared-javascript-resources-libraries).

 ## Install